-For all SSL/TLS Certificates, authentication of the Applicant's (or the Applicant's parent company's, subsidiary company's or Affiliate's, collectively referred to as "Applicants" for the purposes of this section) ownership or control of all requested Domain Name(s) is done using one of the following methods:
+For all SSL Certificates, authentication of the Applicant's (or the Applicant's parent company's, subsidiary company's, or Affiliate's, collectively referred to as "Applicants" for the purposes of this section) ownership or control of all requested FQDN(s) is done using one of the following methods:

-- Having the Applicant demonstrate control over the requested FQDN by sending a Random Value to a Domain Contact via email and then receiving a confirming response utilizing the Random Value.
+- 1. Having the Applicant demonstrate control over the requested FQDN by sending a Random Value to a Domain Contact via email and then receiving a confirming response utilizing the Random Value.
 (BR section 3.2.2.4.2); or - Having the Applicant demonstrate control over the requested FQDN by calling the Domain Contact's (the Registrant's) phone number and obtaining a response confirming the Applicant's request for validation of the FQDN (BR section 3.2.2.4.3); and this method will not be used after May 31, 2019; or - 3.
 Having the Applicant demonstrate control over the requested FQDN by sending a Random Value to an email address created by prepending 'admin', 'administrator', 'webmaster', 'hostmaster', or 'postmaster' in the local part, followed by the at-sign ("@"), followed by an Authorization Domain Name and obtaining a response utilizing the Random Value (BR section 3.2.2.4.4); or - 4.
-Having the Applicant demonstrate control over the requested FQDN by confirming the presence of a Random Value within a file under the "/well-known/pki-validation" directory on an Authorization Domain Name that is accessible by the CA via HTTP/HTTPS over an Authorized Port.
-(BR section 3.2.2.4.18); or - 5.
-Having the Applicant demonstrate control over the requested FQDN by confirming the presence of a Random Value in a DNS TXT record on an Authorization Domain Name (BR section 3.2.2.4.7); or - 6.
-Having the Applicant demonstrate control over the requested FQDN by sending a Random Value to an email address sent to a DNS CAA Email Contact.
-The relevant CAA Resource Record Set MUST be found using the search algorithm defined in RFC 6844 Section 4, as amended by Errata 5065 (Appendix A) (BR section 3.2.2.4.13); or - 7.
-Having the Applicant demonstrate control over the requested FQDN by sending a Random Value to a DNS TXT Record Email Contact via email and then receiving a confirming response utilizing the Random Value (BR section 3.2.2.4.14); or - 8.
-Having the Applicant demonstrate control over the requested FQDN by calling the Domain Contact's (the Registrant's) phone number and obtaining a response confirming the Applicant's request for validation of the FQDN.
-(BR section 3.2.2.4.15); or - 9.
+Having the Applicant demonstrate control over the requested FQDN by confirming the presence of a Random Value in a DNS CNAME or TXT record on an Authorization Domain Name (BR section 3.2.2.4.7); or - Having the Applicant demonstrate control over the requested FQDN by sending a Random Value to an email address sent to a DNS CAA Email Contact.
+The relevant CAA Resource Record Set MUST be found using the search algorithm defined in RFC 8659 Section 3 (BR section 3.2.2.4.13); or - Having the Applicant demonstrate control over the requested FQDN by sending a Random Value to a DNS TXT Record Email Contact via email and then receiving a confirming response utilizing the Random Value (BR section 3.2.2.4.14); or - 7.
+Having the Applicant demonstrate control over the requested FQDN by calling the Domain Contact's phone number and obtaining a response confirming the Applicant's request for validation of the FQDN.
+(BR section 3.2.2.4.15); or - 8.
 Having the Applicant demonstrate control over the requested FQDN by calling the DNS TXT Record Phone Contact's phone number and obtaining a confirming response to validate the ADN.
-Each phone call MAY confirm control of multiple ADNs, provided that the same DNS TXT Record Phone Contact phone number is listed for each ADN being verified, and the DNS TXT Record Phone Contact provides a confirming response for each ADN (BR section 3.2.2.4.16).
+(BR section 3.2.2.4.16); or - Having the Applicant demonstrate control over the requested FQDN by confirming the presence of a Random Value within a file under the "/.well-known/pki-validation" directory on an Authorization Domain Name that is accessible by the CA via HTTP/HTTPS over an Authorized Port.
+(BR section 3.2.2.4.18); or - 10.
+Having the Applicant demonstrate control over the requested FQDN by validating domain control of the FQDN using the ACME HTTP Challenge method defined in Section 8.3 of RFC 8555 in accordance with BR section 3.2.2.4.19.
+(BR section 3.2.2.4.19).